-In casual American English, "He collects vintage stamps from all over the world" sounds like "hee kuh-LEHKTS VIHN-tuhj STAMPS fruhm AHL OH-ver dhuh WURLD".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "He collects vintage stamps from all over the world" as "hee kuh-LEHKTS VIHN-tuhj STAMPS fruhm AHL OH-ver dhuh WURLD" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on vintage, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.